 Lee Westwood has helped the team at Close House to improve the features of the Scott Macpherson designed Colt golf courses, adding new tees and bunkers.
 His experience of competing on the best courses around the world has allowed us to produce a golf course that will challenge all levels of golfer.

-To celebrate the European Tour returning to the North East with the 2017 British Masters we are looking to run the Junior Masters in conjunction with the event.
-We feel that this is a huge opportunity to have a positive impact on junior golf within the region for years to come.
-We aim to:
+To celebrate the European Tour returning to the North East with the British Masters 2017, after a 15-year absence, we ran the successful Junior Masters golf tournament in conjunction with the event.

-The following clubs are taking part in the 2017 Junior British Masters.
+The following clubs took part in the 2017 Junior Masters:

 - Northumberland County Spring Meeting at Seahouses

 - Close House Golf Club

 Play & Stay

 For those of you who enjoyed watching the British Masters, why not have a go yourself?
 We have a range of Stay and Play deals, with the world’s only two Lee Westwood golf courses.
 We’ve provided a comprehensive guide to your Stay and Play golf break in Northumberland, featuring top facilities, delicious food and some of the finest attractions in Northern England.